Lodestone has a development philosophy that is encapsulated in our statement:

 Communication with government, regulatory agencies and community stakeholders will be an important part of the process of addressing biodiversity issues in the environmental assessment.

-In areas where the project's footprint is within cleared agricultural land where there is little remnant native vegetation to be found the project is expected to have a minimal impact on ecological biodiversity.
+In areas where the project's footprint is within disturbed natural landscapes where there is little remnant native vegetation to be found the project is expected to have a minimal impact on ecological biodiversity.

 Extensive vegetation cover exists in some areas.
 Other areas have been heavily grazed by sheep and goats.
 Detailed field studies will be required to both confirm the existing vegetation mapping and investigate areas where detailed ecosystem information is not available.